molybdenum-99/infoboxer/README.md

 * convert some huge "comparison table" to data;
 * and much, much more!

-The whole idea is: you can have any Wikipedia page as a parsed tree of obvious structure, you can navigate that tree easily, and you have a bunch of hi-level helpers method, so typical information extraction tasks should be super-easy, one-liners in best cases.
+The whole idea is: you can have any Wikipedia page as a parsed tree with obvious structure, you can navigate that tree easily, and you have a bunch of hi-level helpers method, so typical information extraction tasks should be super-easy, one-liners in best cases.

-*(For those already thinkind "Why should you do this, we already have DBPedia?" -- please, read "Reasons" section below.)*
+*(For those already thinkind "Why should you do this, we already have DBPedia?" -- please, read "[Reasons](#reasons)" section below.)*

 ## OK, show me some code!